 This course is classroom based with a site visit.
 Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.

-Visit to a lighthouse with a suitable lightning protection system.

-Earth resistance measuring equipment.
+The course should preferably include a visit to a lighthouse with a suitable lightning protection system and the use of earth resistance measuring equipment.

 ACRONYMS